Late-Universe Dynamics from Vacuum Geometry

 2

-The bending stress is localized on the two-dimensional boundary.
-A natural question
+The bending stress is localized on the 2D boundary.
+By the holographic principle [16,

 ρ